 Get started with electrical stimulation at Grelot Physical Therapy today:

-At our Mobile physical therapy practice, our main priorities are your comfort, safety, and dignity.
+At our physical therapy practice located in Mobile, our main priorities are your comfort, safety, and dignity.
 You will undergo a physical examination at your initial appointment, in addition to being asked questions about your current condition and medical history.
-From there, one of our licensed Mobile physical therapists will create an individualized treatment plan, based on your specific needs.
+From there, one of our licensed physical therapists will create an individualized treatment plan, based on your specific needs.

 If you are interested in learning more about electrical stimulation, or if you think it could benefit you, contact Grelot Physical Therapy today to schedule your consultation.
 We’ll get you started on the path toward pain relief and recovery!